Edinburgh-College-of-Art/dynamic-web-design/docs/_setup/fat-free-framework-setup.md

     -   click Okay

 8. Right click the `AboveWebRoot` directory in your PHPStorm project and select `Deployment` -> `Upload to YOUR_DOMAIN.edinburgh.domains`
-9. Fat free should now be on you server.
-Check in you `edinburgh.domains` File Manager to make sure.
+9. Fat free should now be on your server.
+Check in your `edinburgh.domains` File Manager to make sure.